 Presented at World Congress on Industrial Biotechnology, April 17-20 in San Diego, CA.

 CelloFuel modules cost-effectively convert sugar-rich biomass to ethanol near the harvest site.
-Our initial focus is on sugar beets, sugar cane and sweet sorghum.
-Crops are harvested as usual, but can be kept closer to the harvest site for conversion to ethanol.
+Our initial focus is on sweet sorghum.
+Crops are harvested as usual, but can be kept on the farm for conversion to ethanol and used year-round for animal feed.

 Most sugar-rich biomass needs to be processed quickly after harvest to prevent spoilage, but this results in equipment not being used year-round.
-The CelloFuel modules immediately infuse a reagent into sugar-rich biomass, and the resulting fermentation allows the biomass to be stored without degradation for up to a year.
-This allows efficient year-round production of ethanol.
+The CelloFuel modules immediately infuse the CelloFuel reagent into sugar-rich biomass, and the resulting fermentation allows the sweet sorghum stalks to be stored without degradation for up to a year.
+This allows efficient year-round production of ethanol and year-round use to feed livestock.

 One of the major costs of producing ethanol from biomass is the cost of transporting the biomass to the biorefinery.
-Cellulosic feedstocks have low bulk density and are costly to transport.
-Conversion to ethanol at the source is an efficient way to reduce transportation costs.
+Biomass has low bulk density and is costly to transport.
+Conversion to ethanol on the farm is an efficient way to reduce transportation costs.

 Sugar-rich biomass begins to spoil immediately after harvest because microorganisms are attracted to sugar and because the biomass breathes (respires).
 Because the CelloFuel modules quickly convert sugar-rich biomass to ethanol-rich biomass, problems of spoilage are reduced.